Electric Cars at the 2018 Chicago Auto Show

 Today’s battery powered vehicles come in a couple of flavors.
 Pure electics are cars that run on battery power only.
 There are also extended-range electrics.
 These vehicles run on electric power until the battery charge runs out and then a gasoline engine kicks in to extend driving range.

-The two most prominent electrics on the floor are the Chevrolet Volt and Nissan Leaf.
-But there are many others -- like the band BMW i3 and Ford Fusion Energi -- each designed to meet a different need.
+The two most prominent electrics on the floor are the Chevrolet Bolt EV and Nissan Leaf.
+But there are many others -- like the BMW i3 and Ford Fusion Energi -- each designed to meet a different need.